pycalphad/pycalphad/README.rst

 Development has been made possible in part through a NASA Space Technology Research Fellowship (NSTRF) grant, and is supervised by `Prof. Zi-Kui Liu`_ in the `Department of Materials Science and Engineering`_ at the `Pennsylvania State University`_.

 .. _Prof.
 Zi-Kui Liu: http://www.phases.psu.edu/
-.. _Department of Materials Science & Engineering: http://matse.psu.edu/
+.. _Department of Materials Science and Engineering: http://matse.psu.edu/
 .. _Pennsylvania State University: http://www.psu.edu/